Beaumont B. Buck: Military career

-Buck was rewarded for his performance by receiving a promotion to the rank of major general on August 8, 1918, and went on to succeed Joseph T. Dickman in command of the 3rd Division, while Frank E. Bamford took over command of Buck's old 2nd Brigade.
-Under Buck's command, the 3rd Division fought in the Battle of Saint-Mihiel in mid-September, and then soon afterwards in the Meuse–Argonne offensive, where Buck apparently did not perform well and was relieved of his command by General John J. Pershing, Commander-in-Chief (C-in-C) of the AEF.
+Buck was rewarded for his performance by receiving a promotion to the rank of major general on August 8, 1918, and went on to succeed Major General Joseph T. Dickman in command of the 3rd Division, while Brigadier General Frank E. Bamford took over command of Buck's old 2nd Brigade.
+Under Buck's command, the 3rd Division fought in the Battle of Saint-Mihiel in mid-September, and then the next month in the Meuse–Argonne offensive, where Buck apparently did not perform well and was relieved of his command by General John J. Pershing, commander-in-chief (C-in-C) of the AEF.
 On October 15, at the height of the battle, Pershing visited Buck's 3rd Division headquarters, then at Montfaucon, where "he found the troops mixed, disorganized, and apparently disheartened" and, concluding that Buck was not up to the job of commanding a division (despite having performed very well in command of a regiment and a brigade), made the decision to replace him.
-Buck was not the only commander to be relieved during the battle, however, as Pershing also relieved Major General John E. McMahon, commanding the 5th Division, and Clarence R. Edwards, commanding the 26th "Yankee" Division, in the same month, for similar reasons.
+Buck was not the only commander to be relieved during the battle, however, as Pershing also relieved Major General John E. McMahon, commanding the 5th Division, and Clarence R. Edwards, commanding the 26th Division, in the same month, for similar reasons.
 Buck's replacement went to a much younger man, Brigadier General Preston Brown, who replaced him on October 18.

 After this, Buck, very briefly, in late October assumed command of the 34th Division, which had only recently arrived in France but had been skeletonized and stripped of most of its personnel to provide replacements for other divisions in the AEF.
-The Armistice with Germany occurred soon afterwards, on November 11, 1918, bringing the war to an end.
+The armistice with Germany occurred soon afterwards, on November 11, 1918, bringing the war to an end.
+For his services in the war, Buck was made a commander of the Legion of Honour by France and awarded the War Merit Cross by Italy.

 Buck returned to the United States on November 15, where he took command of Camp MacArthur in December and Camp Meade in March 1919.
+On May 15, he was reduced in rank to his permanent rank of colonel.

-From May 1919 to March 1920 he was assigned to the Mexican–American border near Laredo, Texas, later transferring to Fort Crook in April 1920.
-His final assignment was as acting chief of staff of the 90th Division Organized Reserves at Camp Travis (now part of Fort Sam Houston) on August 15, 1921.
+From then until March 1920, he was assigned to the Mexican–American Border near Laredo, Texas, later transferring to Fort Crook in April 1920 to take command the 20th Infantry Regiment.
+The regiment moved to Camp Travis (now part of Fort Sam Houston) in October 1920.
+His final assignment was as acting chief of staff of the 90th Division, part of the organized reserves, at Camp Travis, beginning August 15, 1921.

 In retirement

-Buck retired from military service as a colonel in 1924, moving to San Antonio, Texas.
+Having reached the mandatory retirement age of 64, Buck retired from military service as a colonel on January 16, 1924, settling in San Antonio, Texas.
+He returned to active duty from June 1925 to August 1932 as a recruiting officer in San Antonio.
 His full rank was restored by Congress in June 1930, and he published a memoir, entitled Memories of Peace and War, in 1935.